MegaBedder/my-awesome-lua/README.md

 - [lgob](https://bitbucket.org/lucashnegri/lgob) - lgob provides bindings of GObject-based libraries (like GTK+ and WebKitGTK+), for Lua 5.1 / 5.2 / LuaJIT.
 It consists of a compiler that parses [GObject-Instrospection](https://gi.readthedocs.io/) [gir files](https://github.com/gtk-rs/gir-files) and generates Lua modules.

 -----------------

-### Books
-- [Programming in Lua (PiL)](http://www.lua.org/pil/) - The official book first edition was aimed at Lua 5.0 and remains largely relevant.
-- [Lua Quick Reference](https://foicica.com/lua) - This book covers: Lua syntax, expressions, and statements.
-Metatables and metamethods.
-Object-oriented programming with Lua.
-Creating and working with Lua and C Modules.
-Lua's standard library and its C API.
-Collaborative multi-threading in Lua and C. How to embed and use Lua within a host.

 ### Blogs / Sites
 - [Lua.Space](http://lua.space/) [[RSS Feed]](http://feeds.feedburner.com/Luaspace) - The Lua Community Blog